 It also has some jaw-droppingly perfect beaches, incredible Mayan ruins, and some of the prettiest boutique hotels I’ve ever seen.
 Throw in great vibes, a relaxed party scene, and a more authentic feel – and you have the ideal alternative to Cancun.

 How to Get There: The ADO bus from Cancun to Tulum takes around 2 hours, with numerous departures all day.
 You could visit as a day trip or stay for a few nights.
 Check out this guide on how to get from Cancun to Tulum for all the transport options.

-Recommended Tour: Tulum, Coba, and Cenote Full Day Tour.
+RECOMMENDED TOUR: Tulum, Coba, and Cenote Full Day Tour.

 Not far from Tulum, the two bays at Akumal are famous for the huge numbers of turtles which can be found swimming very close to shore.
 Thanks to nearby reefs, the crystal-clear waters of the bays are very calm, with perfect snorkelling conditions.
 You can grab a snorkel, wade into the water, and spot a turtle within minutes.
 Just please follow the rules about where to swim, and don’t touch the turtles – it’s bad for them!

 How to Get There: The best way is to take the ADO bus to Playa del Carmen, then either take a taxi (around 250 MXN) or a colectivo (around 25 MXN).
 Look for a colectivo heading to Tulum and ask to get off at Akumal.